iSYS-Software/SelenideReporter/README.md

         testImplementation 'com.github.iSYS-Software:SelenideReporter:1.1.4'
     }

 This will pull in a current version of Selenide (>= 6).
 If you are also using Spring Boot, it is possible that it pulls in older versions of some Selenium jars, which will break Selenide.
 So make sure that `org.seleniumhq.selenium:selenium-java` and all its transitive dependencies have version >= 4.
 Spring Boot might pull in v3.141.59.
-An easy way to fix this would be to put `selenium.version=4.0.0` into your gradle.properties.
+An easy way to fix this would be to put a reasonably current version like `selenium.version=4.11.0` into your gradle.properties.
+Spring Boot might also pull in an older version of `org.apache.httpcomponents.client5:httpclient5`, so make sure you have at least `5.2.1`.

 ## Hello World Test
 ```